The Origins of Irish Surnames

 A Norman family who came to Ireland in 1170, the Fitzgeralds (spelled Mac Gearailt in parts of Ireland) claimed vast holdings in Cork, Kerry, Kildare, and Limerick.
 The surname Fitzgerald translates directly as “son of Gerald.”

-Meaning: name ‘Gerald’ refers to ‘rule of the spear.’
+Meaning: the name ‘Gerald’ refers to ‘rule of the spear.’

 Flynn